China Information and Tourism

 Brimming with colonial charm, the coastal city of Xiamen is located within the Fujian province and on the eastern side of China.
 The seaside attractions of Xiamen are complemented by cobblestone alleys, cable car rides, cruises and gardens.

-China Information / China Fast Facts
+China Information and Fast Facts

 Map of China